-Extend the Imagine activity by having the young people imagine that Jesus is here today to choose disciples.
+Extend the Imagine activity by having students imagine that Jesus is here today to choose disciples.

-- Have the youth work in four groups to identify occupations or trades in our contemporary culture from which they would not expect Jesus to choose disciples. - Where would the initial call take place for each occupation? - What would concerns be for the people called?
+- Have the class work in four groups to identify occupations or trades in our contemporary culture from which they would not expect Jesus to choose disciples. - Where would the initial call take place for each occupation? - What would concerns be for the people called?